wehelie/JSAlgDos/README.md

-# Algorithm and Data Structure in JavaScript Practise
+# Algorithms and Data Structures in JavaScript --practice

 ### Binary Search